 The SEAS Portal is a collection of academic planning tools for students, faculty, and staff in the School of Engineering and Applied Sciences.

-If you have any issues using the following tools in the SEAS Portal or need assistance, please contact the SEAS Office of Undergraduate Education to meet with an academic advisor.
+If you have any issues using the following tools in the SEAS Portal or need assistance, please contact the SEAS Office of Academic Affairs to meet with an academic advisor.

 Personalized Flowsheets give you a concise view of your SEAS degree program progress.

 General: shows degree requirements in a standard eight semester plan

 General Planner: mirrors General view with data taken from the student’s Planner report in HUB